 Other factors not directly related to management can also affect C and GHG fluxes from peatlands, and the most important of these are probably changes in atmospheric sulphur and nitrogen deposition and climate.
-We assume that economic changes that result in shifts in the viability of one land management over have been considered above in the review and meta-analysis of the management impacts .
+We assume that economic changes that result in shifts in the viability of one land management over have been considered above in the review and meta-analysis of the management impacts.

-Further consideration of each of these factors will be published in the JNCC-commissioned review.
+Further consideration of each of these factors are published in Worrall et al (2011)